 But looking busy does not accomplish this.

 There is really no time to stand around, much less to sit.
 There's more work to do.
 But sometimes, when the "rush" is over, it's time to slow down a bit.
 If a couple of workers are standing at ease after a bit of a slam, that ought to be okay.
 It is not, and that's why people smoke.
 It's the only time that it looks okay to stand in place.
-Or maybe even to sit, for long enough to finish that cigarette.

 The problem I have personally with looking busy is that it makes me crazy inside.
 I can't relax.
 I mean, I can't even do my best work.
 Not that I'm brilliant in a kitchen.
 I'm not.
 Never for very long, anyway.